Sindhi Aloo Tuk Recipe (Spiced Double-Fried Smashed Potatoes)

 Fry The Potatoes

-• Wash baby potatoes and peel them using a vegetable peeler.
-Or else, peel the regular potatoes and cut them into ½-inch thick slices.
+• Wash baby potatoes, then peel them with a vegetable peeler.
+Otherwise, peel the regular potatoes and cut them into ½-inch-thick slices.

 • Transfer the peeled potatoes to a large bowl filled with water.
 Add salt to the bowl and mix gently.
 Let the potatoes sit in salty water for 10 minutes.